zscaler/terraform-aws-cloud-connector-modules/modules/terraform-zscc-gwlbendpoint-aws/README.md

 # Zscaler Cloud Connector / AWS Gateway Load Balancer Endpoint and Endpoint Service Module

 This module creates Gateway Load Balancer Endpoint (GWLBE) and VPC Endpoint Service for GWLB resources.
 Endpoint service associates to a GWLB ARN input and Endpoints associate to a list of Subnet ID inputs.
+The intent is to deploy these GWLB Endpoints across availability zone subnets for HA/resiliency and utilize the configured ENIs as next-hop for workload/spoke subnet default routes to steer all traffic to backend Cloud Connector clusters sitting behind GWLB.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements